The Meta-Reality Problem

 And – why can't I answer these questions?

-But how sincere are we about understanding reality – or rather how devoted to our personal meta-reality view?
-Each precludes the other, and we shouldn’t be surprised when reality reveals just how problematic favoring meta-reality can be.
+But how sincere are we about understanding actual reality – or rather how devoted to meta-reality?
+Isn’t it obvious that only reality could reveal just how problematic favoring meta-reality can be?

-First, meta-reality can’t in any way establish, let alone supplant, reality, regardless of our reliance on a subjective frame of reference, because reality is the objective context that allows the phenomenon of meta-reality consciousness – like the context of water allows the phenomenon of waves.
+First, meta-reality can’t in any way establish, let alone supplant, reality, regardless of our reliance on a subjective frame of reference, because reality is the objective context that allows the phenomenon of meta-reality consciousness – like ocean waves can’t establish the existence of water because water is the context that allows the phenomenon of waves.
 But more important, conflating meta- and actual reality impairs our ability to establish a reliable sense of reality, and hence sabotages our capacity to understand, anticipate, and effect the conditions needed for a favorable existence.
 Which is to say, attempting to exist in a meta-context is maladaptive.

 In simple terms, we can’t actually know reality by just knowing about it – and we can't solve the reality problem in spite of reality.